GAHT Prescribing

 Ask yourself...

-2. Are you aware of services that are currently offered in your community?
+2. Are you aware of the services that are currently offered in your community?
 Are they easily accessible to all community members, regardless of financial status?

 Resources (Legal, Social, Community, Surgical)

-All transgender patients should be educated on the variety of services available to them within their community, as well as at state and national levels.
+All transgender patients should be educated on the variety of services available to them within their community, as well as at the state and national levels.
 They may need services such as legal guidance (name changes), community resources (support groups, medication financing, employment services), and possible outside referrals for surgical intervention to complete the transition process.

 Caring for the transgender population requires an interdisciplinary approach, as all healthcare professionals are highly encouraged to align themselves with a variety of services best suited for the individual patient.